justanhduc/AdaIN/README.md

 python train_test.py path-to-input path-to-style --test_one --checkpoint_file checkpoint-file-name --checkpoint_folder folder containing the checkpoint file
 ```

-For bulk testing, the code currently support Wikiart style validation only because of reusing the same script to read data.
+For bulk testing, the code currently supports Wikiart style validation only because of reusing the same script to read data.
 To test a folder of images, use

 ```
 python train_test.py path-to-input path-to-Wikiart-top-folder --test_bulk --style_train_val_path path-to-Wikiart-metadata --checkpoint_file checkpoint-file-name --checkpoint_folder folder containing the checkpoint file
 ```

+A model trained by this implementation can be downloaded [here](https://s3.ap-northeast-2.amazonaws.com/pretrained-theano-models/AdaIN.npz).

 ## Examples
 <p align='center'>